phaidra/phaidra-admin-manual/Classification_server/available_tools_for_classification.md

 * is a Windows based tool that provides
  * support for ANSI/NISO relationships
- * user ­defined relationships and comment fields for an unlimited number of thesauri (both monolingual and multilingual)
+ * user defined relationships and comment fields for an unlimited number of thesauri (both monolingual and multilingual)

-## TermTree 2000 is a Windows­ based tool
+## TermTree 2000 is a Windows-based tool

 * uses Access, SQL Server, or Oracle for data storage.
 * it can import and export
   * TRIM thesauri (a format used by the Towers Records Information Management system),
   * a defined TermTree 2000 tag format.

-## WebChoir is a family of client­-server Web applications
+## WebChoir is a family of client-server Web applications

 * that provides different utilities for thesaurus management in multiple DBMS platforms,
-* is a hierarchical information organizing and searching tool that enables one to create and search varieties of hierarchical subject categories, controlled vocabularies, and taxonomies based on either predefined standards or a user ­defined structure, and is then exported to an XML-­based format.
+* is a hierarchical information organizing and searching tool that enables one to create and search varieties of hierarchical subject categories, controlled vocabularies, and taxonomies based on either predefined standards or a user defined structure, and is then exported to an XML-based format.
 * it has two subsystems:
   * *LinkChoir* that allows indexers to describe information sources using terminology organized in TermChoir.
   * *SeekChoir* is a retrieval system that enables users to browse thesaurus descriptors and their references (broader